rooklift/gohalite2/README.md

 Collision avoidance is fairly straightforward.
 Each ship starts off with its actual move set to null (stationary) but chooses a preferred move (e.g. thrust 7, 180) that it wants to make, if it can.

 * Set each ship's *actual* move to null.
-* Create a list of all entities known not to be moving (planets, docked ships).
+* Create a list of all entities that can't move (planets, docked ships).
-* Make each ship consider (only) those for navigation, and choose each ship's *preferred* move.
+* Avoiding those stationary objects, choose each ship's *preferred* move.
 * Iterate through the ships:
   - Pretend that the ship will get its preferred move.
   - Check for collisions against other ships' *actual* moves.